Spring23BuildingGameEngines/monorepo-phigarcia/Assignment6_GameEngineStudy/README.md

 # Your Information

-*TODO*: Please edit the following information in your assignment
+Please edit the following information in your assignment

-* Name:
+* Name: Phi Garcia
 * How many hours did it take you to complete this assignment?
+2
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+No, but I looked at other slides to get an idea of what people were writing
 * Did you use any external resources?
-  * (tbd if any)
-  * (tbd if any)
-  * (tbd if any)
+  * Unreal documentation
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?
+I enjoyed the assignment, it was easy and informational, no critiques!

 # Assignment